Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Contigs with low mapping support are filtered away here.
 You can customise this filtering step depending on how strict you want your final assembly to be.
 The included script defaults to a lenient approach to filtering, simply removing contigs where the mean mapping depth/sequence coverage across the contig is less than 1.

-The script `filter_contigs.sh` can be customised to filter on any of the following parameters (from SAMtools coverage `man` page):
+The script `./Scripts/filter_contigs.sh` can be customised to filter on any of the following parameters (from SAMtools coverage `man` page):

 | Column | Description                                          |
 | ------ | ---------------------------------------------------- |